July 14, 2020

 *We can count gifts in these areas for the Kenyon Fund or Kenyon Parents Fund because they fall into categories of the College's annual budget.
 By definition, annual-fund gifts are "budget-relieving."
 Kenyon depends on these gifts: they make up 5 percent of the College's annual budget.

-Every gift counts: Gifts of less than $100 make the key difference in boosting participation and every gift to the Kenyon Fund counts toward the $230 million goal of the College's current campaign.
+Every gift counts: Gifts of less than $100 make the key difference in boosting participation.
 You may be able to effortlessly increase your support through your employer's matching-gift program.

 Calling youth: More than 30 percent of Kenyon's alumni graduated in the last ten years.
 It's crucial that young alumni give to the Kenyon Fund, because their loyalty will play a key role in guaranteeing that Kenyon remains strong.